laterahl/csc-user-guide/docs/data/sensitive-data/index.md

 * find an overview and **key features** of each service;

-* follow **simplified, step-by-step** instructions on how to access and set up the services;

-No previous knoledge is required.
-Specific paraghraphs are marekd as *advanced* if techical and coding skills are required.
+* follow **simplified, step-by-step** instructions on how to access and set up the services;  previous knowledge is not required.
+Specific paragraphs are marked as *advanced* if technical and coding skills are necessary.

 * watch **1 to 3 minutes video** tutorials that will support you through each step;

 * find quick technical suggestions in the **troubleshooting table**.